 Democracy and British Values at Cromwell Community College

 Form Captains and Games Captains (Years 7 – 11)

 These are chosen termly for each form group.
 Form tutors select the Form Captains on the basis of being good role models, contributing to the year group etc. One boy and one girl from each Form.

 Each form elects their own Games Captains: one boy and one girl.
 Pupils can put themselves forward to take on this role but they must already play an active part in the sporting life of college.

 Year Council and School Council (Years 7 – 11)

 The Year Council and School Council are launched in assemblies early in September.
 In the following weeks, nominees write their speeches.
 Voting for Year Council reps takes place in form groups and the successfully elected pupils become the Year Council reps.
-The Year Councils meets every half term.
+The Year Councils meets every term.
 They are led by a dedicated team of sixth form student leaders.

 ‘Student voice allows sixth form students to interact with the younger years, an opportunity not always available at other centres' - Emily and Lauren (Members of the Sixth Form Year Council leaders team)

 Following the selection of representatives for the Year Council, campaigning begins for School Council reps.
 This can be in the form of posters, fliers and even video presentations.